How to hire an executive coach

 3. A relationship where you’ll be honest

-Half of CEOs report feeling lonely in their role, and 61% say it hinders their performance (RHR International / Harvard Business Review).
-A coaching relationship is a rare relationship with confidential conversations where you can be brutally honest to say exactly what you think and feel, and use that to strategize, work through problems with an unbiased advocate to help you see your blind spots, identify your handle difficult issues and develop your leadership skills.
+Half of CEOs report feeling lonely in their role.
+61% say it hinders their performance (RHR International / Harvard Business Review).
+A coaching relationship gives you confidential conversations where you can be brutally honest.
+Say exactly what you think and feel.
+Use that to strategize, work through problems with an unbiased advocate, see your blind spots, and develop the skills you need to lead.

 What are red flags when evaluating an executive coach?

-A first conversation that feels more like a sales call than coaching is telling you the sale is more important to the coach than your goals and challenges.
+A first conversation that feels more like a sales call than coaching tells you the sale is more important to the coach than your goals and challenges.

-A lot of people call themselves coaches and engage in mild bullying to just "follow their system," without fully understanding the nuances, needs, and challenges you're facing and how to address those effectively.
+A lot of people call themselves coaches and engage in mild bullying to just “follow their system,” without fully understanding your specific needs, challenges, and what it takes to address those effectively.

 What questions should you ask when hiring an executive coach?